RudranshJaiswal01/Rudransh-AI-ML-Journey/Machine_Learning/K_Means_Clustering/README.md

 **Or**

 1. Upload `K-MeansClustering_scratch.ipynb` to your Google Drive and open in Colab.
+2. Upload required datasets to the Files section under Files > Upload in Colab.
-2. Execute the cells to follow the implementation.
+3. Execute the cells to follow the implementation.

 ## 📊 Results & Insights